CMC Heartland Lite Yard Site

 In June 2001, the Minnesota Department of Agriculture (MDA) and the MDH conducted a limited soil investigation in the residential yards west and northwest of the CMC Site to determine if elevated levels of arsenic were present.
 A follow-up investigation, using EPA Data Quality Objectives, was conducted in September 2003.
 The results of these studies indicated that approximately 15 percent of the properties near the CMC site may have elevated levels of arsenic that could pose a health risk to children if ingested.

 The MDA asked the U.S. Environmental Protection Agency (EPA) in January 2004 to review the data and address the issues in the Phillips neighborhood located northwest of the CMC Site.
-In 2004 EPA’s Removal Program sampled over 400 residential properties and completed excavation work at thirty (30) properties which exceeded the removal action level of 95 milligrams per kilogram, or parts per million, (ppm), of arsenic in soil.
-In 2005, EPA sampled surface soils at over 600 residential properties, 13 day care centers, and four (4) schools and excavated soil at 96 properties that exceeded the removal action level.
+In 2004 EPA’s Removal Program sampled over 400 residential properties and completed excavation work at 30 properties which exceeded the removal action level of 95 milligrams per kilogram, or parts per million, (ppm), of arsenic in soil.
+In 2005, EPA sampled surface soils at over 600 residential properties, 13 day care centers, and four schools, and excavated soil at 96 properties that exceeded the removal action level.

 In September 2007 the EPA added the South Minneapolis Residential Soil Contamination Site to the National Priority List (NPL) of Superfund sites and completed a Remedial Investigation (RI) that included a baseline human health risk assessment.
 The assessment found that arsenic concentrations greater than 25 ppm could pose an unacceptable risk to residents, primarily from accidental ingestion of contaminated soil.

 A Record of Decision for the site was signed on September 5, 2008 and the final cleanup plan was approved.
 This plan required the removal of soil from residential yards where the arsenic levels exceeded 25 ppm, which was approximately 487 properties.
 The EPA received funding for the cleanups through the American Reinvestment and Recovery Act and EPA’s contractors began work in August 2009 and completed the cleanups in September 2011.
 During this period 472 properties were excavated and restored.
-Some property owners did not allow access for sampling and/or cleanup or respond to request for access from EPA.
+Some property owners did not allow access for sampling and/or cleanup or respond to the EPA's request for access to their property.

 To receive soil sampling results for your residential property please contact: